wireapp/wire-webapp/docs/decision-records/0002-trunk-based-automated-release-process.md

 The cloud release process is:

-- `publish-main.yml` owns delivery of every `main` commit.
-It builds the internal application exactly once, then feeds the exact build outputs to both the Edge deployment and the development distribution.
+- `publish-main.yml` owns delivery of every eligible `main` commit.
+It builds the internal application exactly once, then deploys that same internal artifact to Edge and hosted Dev.
+Edge remains the immediate trunk dogfooding environment.
 - The development distribution retains the external channel name `dev`: it publishes the Docker image and a matching prerelease Helm chart, then updates `wire-builds/dev`.
+- `wire-builds/dev` remains the development distribution consumed by downstream internal integration environments; it is separate from the hosted Dev frontend deployment.
-- Internal integration environments consume `wire-builds/dev` downstream.
-The legacy `wire-webapp-dev` deployment is not restored.
+- The legacy `publish-and-deploy-webapp.yml` workflow no longer owns `dev`; its `dev` branch trigger is not restored.
 - `wire-builds/main` remains Production-only and is never updated by an ordinary `main` push.
 - Development and Production distributions share the same Helm repository and prerelease version namespace.
 Their Docker, Helm, and `wire-builds` publications use one shared, non-cancellable distribution lock.
 - Edge verifies that its artifact still belongs to the current `main` commit after acquiring the deployment slot; stale Edge builds skip instead of moving Edge backwards.
+- Hosted Dev verifies that its artifact still belongs to the current `main` commit after acquiring its deployment slot; stale Hosted Dev builds skip instead of moving Hosted Dev backwards.
 - Development, verified Production, and remaining legacy distribution paths share one non-cancellable queued publication group with `queue: max`, which preserves pending publications until the legacy workflow is deleted.
 - Every merge to `main` deploys continuously to Edge without an approval gate.
 A newer `main` commit may supersede an in-progress Edge deployment.
 - A stale queued main publication checks the current `main` commit after acquiring the shared distribution lock and skips before external publication instead of regressing the shared `dev` channel.